 Committee projects can be initiated in several ways.
 The board might ask a committee to investigate an issue or develop a recommendation for board action.
-(Refer to Section V for instructions on developing board resolutions and supporting reports and the template.)
+(Refer to Section IV for instructions on developing board resolutions, supporting reports, and the template).
+Staff liaisons often ask committees to recommend IPO positions in response to new developments in IP law.

-Committee chair(s) and vice chair(s) are encouraged to propose projects to their members that are within the scope of the committee's charter and are consistent with IPO's mission and vision.
-In addition to recommending positions on legislation and proposed regulations, committees can undertake legal or business research, prepare informational papers to educate IPO members or the board about an issue, organize educational sessions to be held during the IPOwners Spring Summit or IPO Annual Meeting, or work propose programs for IPO's IP Chat ChannelTM.
+Committee chair(s) and vice chair(s) are also encouraged to propose projects to their members that are within the scope of the committee's charter and are consistent with IPO's mission and vision.
+In addition to recommending positions on legislation and proposed regulations, committees can undertake legal or business research, prepare informational papers to educate IPO members or the board about an issue, organize educational sessions to be held during the IPOwners Spring Summit or IPO Annual Meeting, or work to propose programs for IPO's IP Chat ChannelTM.